 HOLDINGS: 219 linear feet of papers, pamphlets, booklets, maps, photographs, newspaper clippings, government documents, environmental impact statements and scrapbooks which were the editorial research files of the publishers, editors, and writers.
 Bound and microfilm copies of the published issues.

 ACCESS: This is Special Collection P-1.
 Some of the collection may be photocopied, digitally scanned, or photographed, depending on condition and restrictions.
 There is a finding aid for the collection available: A Guide to the Research Collection of the Waterways Journal.

-An on-line index to articles from The Waterways Journal is available for the years 1891- 1916.
-In addition, the 1950s are currently being indexed, and articles from this time period may be found in the index.
-More information about obtaining isues and articles.
+An on-line index to articles from The Waterways Journal is available for the years 1891- 1916, 1951-53, and 1980.
+Some years are currently being indexed and will be made available as they are processed.
+Link to the index with more information about obtaining isues and articles.